dknippers/SaveEquipmentSlots/readme.md

 # Save Equipment Slots
 ![modicon](save-equipment-slots/images/modicon.png?raw=true "modicon")

-Mod for Don't Starve (Vanilla, Reign of Giants, and Shipwrecked).
+Mod for Don't Starve and DLCs Reign of Giants, Shipwrecked, and Hamlet.

 ## Description
 Saves the inventory slots of equipment and makes sure equipment always returns to their saved slot.
 If a saved slot is occupied items will be rearranged automatically to make space.